 Food is sometimes eaten not for its taste but for ritual reasons In Argentina, a shocking custom involving the slaughter of a cow each week is common practice, and the beast is hung up for a few days before its eaten.
 During the religious festival of Ramadan, Muslims fast during daylight hours and feast when the sun goes down.
 Mouldy shark meat is no less common in Iceland than seal hands and sheep testicles, but that far north you just have to make do with whatever edible options are open to you.

 In the Pacific Islands the drinking of kava root is an age old custom, just as tea drinking is an important social ritual not just in China but all around the world.
 Most countries have an alcoholic beverage of choice – be it Vietnam’s watery draft beer, Hungarian wine or pisco in Chile, which is sure to do the business.
 In Muslim areas such as the Middle East where alcohol is prohibited there’s a commendable juice bar on most street corners.

 Around the world the greatest diversity of food is found at the dinner table – much is delicious, most intriguing, but in his time Ian has tasted some terrible dishes.
 They don’t get much worse than his top five all time worst meals in the world – including kangaroo tail in Australia, sheep eye in Kirghistan and everybody’s favorite pet, the guinea pig of Ecuador.

-Places Mentioned - Argentina, Australia, Brazil, Chile, China, Ecuador, England, Hungary, India, Jamaica, Japan, Mongolia, Peru, Spain, Thailand, USA, Uzbekistan, VietnamShare the series
+Places Mentioned - Argentina, Australia, Brazil, Chile, China, Ecuador, England, Hungary, India, Iran, Jamaica, Japan, Mongolia, Peru, Spain, Syria, Thailand, USA, Uzbekistan, VietnamShare the series

 View Destination Guide